laravel/docs/valet.md

 To "unsecure" a site and revert back to serving its traffic over plain HTTP, use the `unsecure` command.
 Like the `secure` command, this command accepts the hostname that you wish to unsecure:

     valet unsecure laravel

+<a name="changing-sites-tld"></a>
+### Securing Sites With TLS

+By default, Valet serves sites over `.test` TLD.
+However, if you would like to change the deafult TLD, you may use the `tld` command.
+For example, if you want to switch to `.wip` domain, you should run the following command:

+    valet tld wip

 <a name="sharing-sites"></a>
 ## Sharing Sites